scalafx/scalafx/README.md

 The `project` folder is reserved for Scala SBT.

 #Source Code Branching Policy

-Main development is for ScalaFX 8 and it is done on the `master` branch.
-ScalaFX 2.2 development is done on `SFX-2` branch.
-Features that are common to v.2 and v.8 should be commited to SFX-2, as merging os done only in one direction: from `SFX-2` into `main`.

-Pull requests are only accepted off `master` and `SFX-2` or their branches.
-When working on a pull request, it is recommended to create separate branch for each feature or bug fix.
+The current development is for ScalaFX 8 and it is done on the `master` branch.
+Releases are done on the `stable` branch.
+Releases are tagged with version number.
+Pull requests are only accepted off a brunch created from the `master` branch.
+When working on a pull request, create a separate branch for each feature or bug fix.
 This way the main development branch is not blocked by a pull request and pull requests are easier to merge individually.

-Releases are done on `stable` and `SFX-2-stable` branches for ScalaFX 8 and ScalaFX 2, respectively.
-Releases are tagged with version number.
+The ScalaFX 2.2 development is no longer active.
+For those who need it, the code is on the `SFX-2` branch and past releases are on the `SFX-2-stable` branch.

 #Credits